πΊοΈ Overview

 π₯ Download

-Obtain files from an ACORN bucket to your local filesystem
+Obtain files from an ACORN bucket to use in your local file system

 - See the configuration documentation for details on configuring ACORN commands.